roytang/blog/content/post/2007/12/the-importance-of-having-a-team.md

 ---
-categories:
+categories: []
+date: 2007-12-26 17:18:16
+tags:
 - Magic the Gathering
-date: 2007-12-26 17:18:16
 title: The Importance of Having a Team
 type: post
 url: /2007/12/the-importance-of-having-a-team/